 The bird called robin in America is the red-breasted thrush of Pennant (Turdus migratorius).
 It is one of their best known and earliest songsters.
-While the fields are yet dappled with snow, they are seen in flocks, and some few lively aspirants will even then mount to the top of a post, and make attempts at song.
-As the season advances their notes are universally heard, and as universally beloved, and are regarded as the "prelusive symphony" to the great concert which is about to burst ere long from numerous bills, from every thicket, wood, and field.
-Although regarded with much of the same feeling as that which we ourselves entertain towards our own household bird, the redbreast, they are, nevertheless, brought to market in great numbers, and Wilson mentions that in the month of January, 1807, two young men shot thirty dozen in a single This species inhabits the whole of North excursion.
-America from Hudson's Bay to Nootka Sound, and as far south as Georgia, though they are said rarely to breed on this side the mountains farther south than Virginia.
-"Within the Arctic Circle," Dr. Richardson has beautifully observed, "the woods are silent in the bright light of noonday ; but towards midnight, when the sun travels near the horizon, and the shades of the forest are lengthened, the concert commences, and continues till six or seven in the morning.
-Even in those remote regions the mistake of
+While the fields are vet dappled with snow, they are seen in flocks, and some few lively aspirants will even then mount to the top of a post, and make attempts at song.
+As the season advances their notes are universally heard, and as universally beloved, and are regarded as the "prelusive symphony" to the great concert which is about to burst ere long from numerous bills. from every thicket, wood. and field.
+Although regarded with much of the same feeling as that which we ourselves entertain towards our own household bird, the red-breast, they are, nevertheless. brought to market in great numbers, and Wilson mentions that in the month of January 1807, two young men shot 30 dozen in a single excursion.
+This species inhabits the whole of North America from Hudson's Bay to Nootka Sound, and as far south as Georgia, though they are said rarely to breed on this side the mountains farther south than Virginia.
+"Within the Arctic Circle," Dr Richardson has beautifully observed, " the woods are silent in the bright light of noonday; but towards midnight, when the sun travels near the horizon, and the shades of the forest are lengthened, the concert commences, and con-

-\ While engaged in the correction of these sheets for the press, we have been favoured by Sir William Jurdine with a copy of his yet unpublished edition of Wilson's American Ornithology.
+[•] While engaged in the correction of these sheets for the press we have been favoured by Sir William Jardine with a copy of his yet unpublished edition of Wilson's American Ornithology.
 Many valuable notes have been appended by the editor to illustrate the general distribution of those groups, of which there are American representatives.
-The supplementary volumes by C. L. Fonquerte are included; and most of the new species discovered or described by Messers.
-Swalinson, Ruchardson, and Audubon, are likewise insorted or referred to.
+The supplementary volumes by C. L. Bonaparte are included; and most of the new species discovered or described by Messrs Swainson, Richardson, and Audubon, are likewise inserted or referred to.